Artist Feature Series

-Daniel is one of our flamenco musical super stars.
-He is an accomplished multi-instrumentalist, composer, educator and a guitar virtuoso.
+Daniel is an accomplished multi-instrumentalist, composer, educator and a guitarist.

 What is your relationship with Nova Scotia?

 What brought you to the Maria Osende Flamenco Company?

 I’ve been working with Maria since her arrival in Nova Scotia.

 What do you remember about your first encounter with Flamenco?

 Although the overall sound of flamenco was quite foreign to me the first time I heard it, I remember feeling a direct connection to the passion, depth of emotional expression, and immediately took to the Phrygian tonality and rhythms used.

 I had already been playing guitar for 13 yrs. so taking up the guitar was an obvious choice.
 I also studied flamenco percussion and a little dance.
 I enjoy it all, but one only has so much time!

 Which Flamenco artists inspire you the most and why?